-Adequate farm and food processor labor is a significant issue for Oregon's diverse production.
-Labor cost in the world economy is a challenging issue.
-Farm compensation in Oregon averages above \$10 per hour and, although it is the highest in the nation for agricultural wages, it is pushed higher every year due to minimum wage indexing.
-The legal status of a majority of farm workers is a critical issue.
+Adequate farm and food processor labor is a significant issue for Oregon's diverse agriculture industry.
+The work takes skill and experience.
+Labor cost in the world economy is a pressing issue, particularly with farm products imported from China, Mexico, and other low-wage areas.
+Farm compensation in Oregon averages above \$10 per hour and, although it is near the highest in the nation for agricultural wages, it is pushed higher every year due to minimum wage indexing.
+Farmers have a difficult time passing on these costs.
+The legal status of a majority of farm workers is a critical issue and needs resolution at the national level.
 Lack of a labor bargaining law in the state creates an uncertain environment for all parties and remains a critical issue for the Oregon Legislature.